+People with Physical Health Comorbidity Improve outcomes and experiences 7.7.1 Promote routine physical health checks or screening and lifestyle interventions in primary care settings, for example as part of GP Mental Health Treatment and Review Plans AND in tertiary mental health care settings to people newly diagnosed with a mental health condition and those with more long-standing conditions 7.7.2 Support people living with mental health conditions to achieve their physical health goals through the provision of recovery and wellbeing coaching.
+7.7.3 Monitor consumers' experience of physical health care as a part of their mental health care.
+7.7.4 Explore and address the underlying social and environment determinants and other contributing causes to comorbidity, including the effects of psychotropic medications.
 Improve access 7.7.5 Expand commissioned and other local mental health service models to include provision of physical health interventions.
 7.7.6 Investigate flexible funding for people with co-existing mental and physical health conditions to receive targeted, personalised lifestyle care packages and coordinated supports in the community.
 Strengthen the health workforce 7.7.7 Provide GPs and other primary health providers with up-to- date information about local services, community activities and resources, including online resources, that promote physical and mental health and social and emotional wellbeing.
-7.7.8 Promote increased GP referrals to allied physical healthcare providers such as exercise physiologists, dietitians and physiotherapists and to evidence-based healthy lifestyle programs (including exercise, smoking cessation, healthy diet and weight control) as part of the patient-GP mental health treatment plan.
-Preparing For and Responding to the Impact of Disasters on Improve access 7.8.1 Ensure the ability to enhance or scale-up existing mental health and suicide prevention services and supports as needed and where possible, in particular low-intensity therapies and those supporting service navigation/initial assessment and referral.
-Mental Health and Wellbeing 7.8.2 Adapt and plan for the expansion of services commissioned by NBMPHN that have a role in the pandemic response and which are likely to face increased demand.
-Strengthen the health workforce 7.8.3 Establish a regional system to identify and follow up residents affected by local or regional disasters to screen for common mental health problems and provide appropriate psychological supports.
-7.8.4 Ensure the availability of adequate mental health supports that take account of the particular impacts of disasters on the health workforce.
+7.7.8 Promote increased GP referrals to allied physical health care providers such as exercise physiologists, dietitians and physiotherapists and to evidence-based healthy lifestyle programs (including exercise, smoking cessation, healthy diet and weight control) as part of the patient-GP mental health treatment plan.
+Preparing For and Responding to the Impact of Improve access 7.8.1 Ensure the ability to enhance or scale-up existing mental health and suicide prevention services and supports as needed and where possible, in particular low-intensity therapies and those supporting service navigation/initial assessment and referral.
+Disasters on Mental Health and Wellbeing 7.8.2 Adapt and plan for the expansion of services commissioned by NBMPHN that have a role in the pandemic response and which are likely to face increased demand.
+Integrate care 7.8.3 Establish a regional system to identify and follow up residents affected by local or regional disasters to screen for common mental health problems and provide appropriate psychological supports.
+Strengthen the health workforce 7.8.4 Ensure the availability of adequate mental health supports that take account of the particular impacts of disasters on the health workforce.
 7.8.5 Ensure that GPs, primary mental health professionals, acute care clinicians and community sector professionals are aware of coordinated disaster response systems and processes.
 7.8.6 Build capacity of GPs, primary mental health professionals, acute care clinicians and community sector professionals to respond to emerging needs at times of disasters or crisis.
 7.8.7 Support opportunities for training and upskilling community connectors, gatekeepers and community leaders who are likely to come into contact with distressed individuals at times of disasters or crisis so that they can identify signs of distress and refer appropriately.